 During the programme

-From day one, you will learn what it is to be a teacher and how to teach German language and culture to young people.
+From day 1, you will learn what it is to be a teacher and how to teach German language and culture to young people.

-The first year focuses on what it means to be a teacher.
-You will do an internship at a Dutch school for one day a week.
+The 1st year focuses on what it means to be a teacher.
+You will do an internship at a Dutch school for 1 day a week.
 You will also work on improving your German proficiency and learn about the culture of the German-speaking countries.

 The main phase of the programme consists of literature, teaching methodology, German culture, linguistics, second language acquisition and language proficiency.